 The flesh and bones of this template.
 Every helpful piece of information surrounding any book you could ever want to read is here, structured in a way to keep you reading more and scattering across books less.

-- Read.
-A checkbox field to denote if you’ve read the book already, or still need to get around to reading it.
+Status.
+A selection field to denote if you’ve read the book already, currently reading, or still need to get around to reading it.

-- All Books.
-This view displays all books in your catalog, sorted by Book Title alphabetically.
+All books.
+Displays all books in your catalog without filters, sorted by

-- Acquired, Not Read.
-This view displays all the books that are in possession, but have not been read yet.
+Acquired, not read.
+Displays all the books that are in possession, but have not been read yet.
 Fellow book hoarders will make great use of this view!

 Every author is different, we should celebrate that.
 With their unique writing styles and use of figurative language, this Authors table allows you to keep track of which authors you’ve explored and which ones you may not have explored yet.
 Many also have fascinating life stories, which you can recall easily here.

-- All Authors.
-This view displays all authors, sorted alphabetically by name.
+Authors gallery.
+Displays a gallery view of all authors, sorted alphabetically by

 Certain publishers are known for their high-profile works.
 Many are responsible for surfacing iconic books which we as a society know and love.
 This concise table helps connect books with publishers so that you can start creating links between them and discover new books from publishers previously read.

 Books.
 The publisher’s books.
 This is a linked field to the